About Milan, Italy - Home | Contact | Sitemap

 Carlo Emilio Gadda (1893 – 1973)

 Born in Milan, he was one of the great authors of the 20th century.
-One of his main works is "L’Adalgisa", it shows the life from average people of Milan.
+One of his main works is "L’Adalgisa", which shows the life from average people of Milan.
 Gadda worked for many years in Italy and abroad as an electrical engineer; he was seen for most of his career as a difficult and obscure author.
 Much of his work consists of short stories, novel fragments, and essays written in the 1920s, 1930s, and 1940s, originally published in elite literary journals such as the Florentine Solaria and Letteratura and appreciated by a small coterie of critics and literati.
 He kept writing until his death, in 1973.

 Giorgio Strehler the most important theatre director of Milan